NVIDIA/aistore/bench/aisloader/README.md

 AIS Loader allows for configurable PUT and GET tests directly from the command line
  - `-ip` -  IP address for proxy server
  - `-port` - Port number for proxy server
- - `-statsinterval` - Interval to show stats in seconds; 0 = disabled
+ - `-statsinterval` - Interval to show stats / send statsd in seconds; 0 = disabled
  - `-bucket` - Bucket name
  - `-bckprovider` - "local" for local bucket, "cloud" for cloud bucket
  - `-duration` - How long to run the test; 0 = Unbounded